GalacticGrape/Recipe-Book/README.md

 # Recipe-Book
-Maga's recipes
-MAGA's Recipe Book
+Maga's Recipe Book

+Who's Maga?
+Back in the late 2000s, my cousin Nicolas, while learning to talk, nicknamed our Grandma Kathy, Maga!
+We've been calling her that since!
+Maga was born in Canada and emigrated to the US with the love her life Hans.
+They had two kids Kevin and Tara.
+Maga enjoys golf, traveling, and spending time with her family.
+Oh yeah, I forgot to mention, Maga really loves cooking and baking food!

-Welcome to Grandma K.'s Recipe Book repository!
+Welcome to Maga's (Grandma Kathy's) Recipe Book repository!

 This project is a Python-based recipe book management system that allows users to store, retrieve, and manage their grandparent's or their favorite recipes.

 Project Overview
 MAGA's Recipe Book is a user-friendly application designed to help food enthusiasts organize their culinary creations.
 Whether you're a beginner cook or a seasoned chef, this recipe book allows you to: